tyheise/402-Course-Project/README.md

 Research Questions
 ==============================
-See the results folder for the graphs we generated.
+See the results folder for the graphs we generated. \
-See codecov folder for code coverage data we gathered See LOC folder for the LOC data we gathered
+See codecov folder for code coverage data we gathered. \
+See LOC folder for the LOC data we gathered. \
 See changeLOC folder for change in testing lines of code data we gathered

  Tools